Session 2 - Module A: Advanced LangChain Patterns¶

 try:

-# Cache successful result
+# Cache successful data results

 if use_cache:

-self.cache[cache_key] = (result, datetime.now())
+self.query_cache[cache_key] = (result, datetime.now())

 return result